 A cash-out refinance converts a portion of your equity into cash, that cash is then used to pay the closing costs.

 Knowing your options is crucial in making the best decision for your future.
 Do your research with regard to mortgage lenders and make sure you look carefully through all fees and calculations.
 And if you have little to no home equity, fear not — it’s not impossible to refinance a mortgage.
 In fact, depending on when you got your mortgage and what type of mortgage you have, there may be multiple programs that can help you refinance.

 Underwater mortgage?
 Try the Home Affordable Refinance Program (HARP)

-HARP is designed for people whose home equity was negatively impacted by the market crash of 2008.
-If you took out a first mortgage before May 31, 2009, your loan is HARP-eligible.
+HARP was designed for people whose home equity was negatively impacted by the market crash of 2008.
+If you took out a first mortgage before May 31, 2009, your loan was HARP-eligible.
 Many customers who bought houses in 2005 or 2006 with an 80% first mortgage and a 20% second mortgage found their home equity took a huge hit in 2008.
 Some saw their homes become underwater, or they owed more on their mortgage than their home was worth.
 They then had to refinance with low equity or may have refinanced without any equity.
-By using HARP, customers were still able to refinance their loans and have access to better mortgage terms.
-Whether you have a Fannie Mae or Freddie Mac loan, HARP is the best route for people with no equity in their homes or a home that’s underwater.
-So take a look.
+HARP allowed customers to refinance their loans and have access to better mortgage terms.
+Though HARP no longer exists, there are other options like HARP loans.